GeauxWeisbeck4/geaux-yew/README.md

 # geaux-yew
-a website made with Rust's Yew
+a website made with Rust's Yew for fun!